-It is easy for some people to dismiss a migraine as a just horrible headache.
+While it's easy for some people to dismiss a migraine as just a horrible headache, dealing with chronic migraines is a far different endeavor.
 Indeed, the headache is the primary complaint you may hear from someone dealing with migraines, especially on a more chronic level.
 However, migraines have more symptoms than just a bad headache.

 This article discusses this commonly misperceived condition and how at the Besso Clinic of Chiropractic, you can find a migraine chiropractor in Stow, OH to partner with you on your road to healing.
 If you or someone you know has migraines, read on to learn more about the condition and a natural way to find relief.